AliceWonderland/hacktoberfest/README.md

-# HacktoberFest Starter Project
+# HacktoberFest Starter Project :beers:

 [https://alicewonderland.github.io/hacktoberfest/](https://alicewonderland.github.io/hacktoberfest/)

-Celebrate HacktoberFest by getting involved in the Open Source Community.
 Use this project to make your first contribution to an open source project on GitHub.
 Practice making your first Pull Request to a public repository before doing the real thing!

+Celebrate HacktoberFest by getting involved in the Open Source Community by completing some simple tasks in this project.

 This is a Public Repository open to all members of the GitHub Community.
 Any member of the community may contribute to this project without being a collaborator.